Specification

 Import

-Optional it is possible to import other documents through the $import keyword.
+Optional it is possible to import other TypeSchema documents through the import keyword.
 It contains a map where the key is the namespace and the value points to a remote document.
-The value is a URN and the supported schemes i.e. file, http, https etc. are out of bound of this specification.
+The value is a URL and a code generator should support at least the following schemes: file, http, https.

 {